janko/janko.io/_posts/2016-07-18-partial-downloads-with-enumerators-and-fibers.md

 ```

 However, as its name suggests, one limitation of Fastimage is that it works
-only for (main types of) images.
-And in Shrine I want generic solutions, ones
+only for images (and only main types).
+And in Shrine I want generic solutions,
-which will work for all types of files.
+ones which will work for all types of files.
 Also, images aren't the only ones
 enjoying exploits, [videos have them too].

 Let's remind ourselves that we already *have* robust tools for determining the